Minor burns bottom line:

 How do we grade burns?

 As nobody understands first, second and third degree burns what approach can we use?
 Grading depth of burn is notoriously difficult.
 We should all be able to pick the superficial epidermal burn or the charred full thickness burn but there is some room for error in the middle ground.
 Often the grade of a burn will vary depending on who is doing it and when.
-Often the tincture of time helps differentiate a mid dermal burn from a deeper dermal burn.
+Often the tincture of time helps differentiate a superficial partial thickness burn from a deep dermal burn.

 Remember, too, that the majority of burns are heterogenous and contain a number of different components.
-This handy, dandy table, adapted from the Victoria Burns specialists should help.
+This handy, dandy table, should help.
 Remember to measure, check capillary refill and check sensation.

 How are you going to clean the burns?